-Azeri woman and child killed by rebels near Nagorno-Karabakh boundary-defence ministry
+CORRECTED-Azeri woman and child killed by Armenian forces near Nagorno-Karabakh boundary-defence ministry

+(In July 5 story, corrects headline to say ..
+Armenian forces ..not.. rebels)

-BAKU/YEREVAN, July 5 (Reuters) - An Azeri woman and a child were killed and another civilian was wounded by Armenian-backed rebels near the boundary with the breakaway Nagorno-Karabakh region, Azerbaijan's defence ministry said on Wednesday.
+BAKU/YEREVAN, July 5 (Reuters) - An Azeri woman and child were killed and another civilian wounded by Armenian forces near the boundary with the breakaway Nagorno-Karabakh region, Azerbaijan's defence ministry said on Wednesday.

 Sporadic exchanges of fire in the fight for control over the region - inside Azerbaijan but controlled by ethnic Armenians - have stoked fears of a wider conflict breaking out in the South Caucasus, which is criss-crossed by oil and gas pipelines.